robinvanderknaap/iDeal.NET/README.md

 	Install-Package iDeal.NET

 NuGet packages are available for .NET 3.5 and 4.0 applications.
-You can also build the library from source and reference the iDeal.NET.dll in your applications.
+Binaries are available for download [here](https://github.com/robinvanderknaap/iDeal.NET/downloads).
+You can also build the library from source and reference the iDeal.dll in your applications.

 ## Configuration